salihgunduz/epftoolbox_transfer_learning/README.md

 We also selected the French market for detailed analysis on all DNN models suggested in [Lago et. al. (2021)](https://doi.org/10.1016/j.apenergy.2021.116983.).
 We applied transfer learning to all four models of the French market.Fine-tuning has shown a statistically significant performance increase for all models with the exception of DNN 4.

 Just for now, testing with saved models is available.
-Pre-training and fine-tuning classes are orginizing in a genereric way.
+Pre-training and fine-tuning classes are orginizing in a generic way.
 We will share them in the short term.

 ## Getting started